shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/convert-from-single-root-to-multi.md

     # name of project root as defined in roots.yml
     root_name: "secondary"

-You will also need to modify any sub .yml files that reference the root in their filters.
+You will also need to modify any YAML files that reference the root in their filters.
 For example, if you had an asset.yml somewhere under your secondary folder, then you need to update the filters so that it filters the project against the secondary folder value.

     filters: